Vice President for Communications and Public Relations

 The Okinawa Institute of Science and Technology Graduate University (OIST; see www.oist.jp) is a dynamic new graduate university of science and technology in Okinawa Prefecture, Japan.
 The university is located on 85 hectares of protected forestland overlooking beautiful shoreline and coral reefs.
 The campus is striking architecturally, and the facilities are outstanding (OIST campus video tour).
 There are no academic departments, which facilitates multidisciplinary research.
 English is the official language of the University, and the university research community is fully international, with more than 50 countries represented.
 OIST rapidly is gaining recognition in the worldwide academic community as a model for excellence in education and research.
 Under the leadership of the President, Dr. Peter Gruss, OIST is now embarking on an exciting new stage of growth to double the size of the University by 2023.

-- Create public relations strategy that will allow OIST’s leadership to cultivate and enhance meaningful relationships with targeted, external audiences.
+- Create a public relations strategy that will allow OIST’s leadership to cultivate and enhance meaningful relationships with targeted, external audiences.

 - Identify challenges and emerging issues faced by the organization.
-Work with leadership team and staff to recognize internal and external communications opportunities, challenges and solutions, and define and execute appropriate strategies to support them.
+Work with the leadership team and staff to recognize internal and external communications opportunities, challenges and solutions, and define and execute appropriate strategies to support them.

 - Serve as communications counselor to OIST’s leadership and faculty.